LauraVEkris/openrowingmonitor/docs/README.md

 ## How it all started

 [Lars Berning](https://github.com/laberning) originally started this project, because his rowing machine (Sportstech WRX700) had a very simple monitor and he wanted to build something with a clean interface that calculates more realistic metrics.
-Also, this was a good reason to learn a bit more about Bluetooth and all its specifics.

-The original proof of concept version started as a sketch on an Arduino, but the web frontend and BLE needed the much more powerful Raspberry Pi.
-Maybe using a Raspberry Pi for this small IoT-project was a bit of an overkill, but it has the capacity for more complex math and features such as syncing training data.
-There is a much appreciated sister project that ported [Open Rowing Monitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor).
+He laid the foundation of this project.
+[Jaap van Ekris](https://github.com/JaapvanEkris) joined this project, adding many improvements to the [Physics engine that powers OpenRowingMonitor](physics_openrowingmonitor.md), making it more applicable.
+[Abasz](https://github.com/Abasz) joined as well, adding many improvements to the ANT+ and BLE functionality.
+He also maintains a much appreciated sister project that ported [Open Rowing Monitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor).
+But, this project has direct and indirect support by many others, see the [Attribution here](attribution.md).

 ## Further information

 This project is already in a very stable stage, as it is used daily by many rowers.
 You can see its development [here in the Release notes](Release_Notes.md).
+More functionality will be added in the future, so check the [Development Roadmap](backlog.md) if you are curious.
 However, being open source, it might contain some things that are still a bit rough on the edges.
-More functionality will be added in the future, so check the [Development Roadmap](backlog.md) if you are curious.
-Contributions are welcome, please read the [Contributing Guidelines](CONTRIBUTING.md) first.
+Contributions are welcome!
+To get an idea how this all works, you can read the [Archtecture description](Architecture.md), the [Physics of OpenRowingMonitor (for advanced readers)](physics_openrowingmonitor.md) and [Contributing Guidelines](CONTRIBUTING.md) how you can help us improve this project.

 Feel free to leave a message in the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) if you have any questions or ideas related to this project.

-Check the advanced information on the [Physics behind Open Rowing Monitor](physics_openrowingmonitor.md).

-This project uses some great work by others, see the [Attribution here](attribution.md).